 In Palestine, European donors were fully committed to having joint programming aligned with and directly supporting the Palestinian Authority's (PA's) national development plan (the National Plan for Action).
 European donors represent a very large amount of development financing in Palestine.
 This means that joint programming would largely reduce fragmentation and transaction costs, while also improving impact by strengthening the standing of the Palestinian Authority as the legitimate development planning authority.
-EU support to help deliver Palestine's national development plan was strongly welcomed by the Palestinian Authority and the Office of the Prime Minister took responsibility for regular dialogue with European development counsellors.
-The ongoing dialogue between the PA's Office of the Prime Minister and the European development partners created an invaluable environment of trust.
+EU support to help deliver Palestine's national development plan was strongly welcomed by the Palestinian Authority and the Office of the Prime Minister took responsibility for regular dialogue with European development partners created an invaluable environment of trust.
 The Palestinian Authority and European donors met repeatedly to exchange views on draft texts before they were officially endorsed.
 This gave the European donors confidence that the PA was responding to their concerns in finalising Palestine's National Policy Agenda.
 As European donors were willing to exchange views on their draft strategy with the PA, Palestinian officials became more confident in their development partnership with European donors.